Best Paw Patrol Toys for 5 Year Olds

 This is the classic PAW Patroller team vehicle, but it opens up into a track set with three rescue missions built in, plus storage for up to seven of the True Metal die-cast cars.
 It comes with an exclusive Robodog vehicle that is not available separately.

 This is the right pick for a kid who already has a few of the small die-cast vehicles and wants a home base to play with them.
-It is not too oversized to store, which a lot of parents specifically mention as a relief compared to some of the larger tower playsets.
+It is not oversized to store, which parents specifically mention as a relief compared to some of the larger tower playsets.

-A small number of reviews mention a missing Robodog or a launch button that did not work right out of the box, so it is worth checking the toy over when it first arrives.
+Worth knowing: a small number of reviews mention a missing Robodog or a launch button that did not work right out of the box.
+Worth checking the toy over when it first arrives.

 Team Cruiser with 6 Action Figures